ICARUSDroneCapture/Platform-Software/README.md

 ### Building

-From the `~/ros2_ws` directory, run `colcon build`.
+From the `~/ros2_ws` directory, run `colcon build --packages-select icarus_arm_control`.
 It will throw many warnings, but the package should finish building:
 ```
 cd ~/ros2_ws
 colcon build